binaryage/asepsis-web/index.md

 Well, it is not really a problem for most Mac users because .DS_Store files are normally hidden in the Finder.

-But I'm a developer and I run Finder with [TotalFinder](http://totalfinder.binaryage.com) and I have enabled dispaling of hidden files.
+But I'm a developer and I run Finder with [TotalFinder](http://totalfinder.binaryage.com) and I have enabled display of hidden files.
 Also I run a lot of command-line tools via terminal.
 The problem is that sometimes .DS_Store files get into a way.
 I hate when my clean new folders get polluted by those small tiny files holding unimportant garbage.
 I hate when I zip a folder using some unix command and it includes .DS_Store files in the archive.
 I hate when I visit a network volume and that pollutes its content with those nasty files.
 To put it simply I don't want my geeky Windows friends to laugh at me because this makes me look incompetent.

 That is why I decided to solve this for myself and I'm sharing my solution with other Mac geeks out there to help them protect their egos :-)